naomuhibu/naomuhibu/README.md

 # 👋 Hi, I’m Naomi (naomuhibu)
 I am a creator and engineer passionate about bridging the gap between logic and creativity.
-With a background in precise craftsmanship and a recently completed qualification in Cloud Engineering, I focus on building robust, scalable, and innovative systems.
+With a background in precise craftsmanship and a recently completed in Cloud Engineering course, I focus on building robust, scalable, and innovative systems.

 ---